-The entire cell (i.e., the robot, the PowerPick Vacuum Gripper or any other gripper, the linear axis, and any other equipment used in the final application) must go through a comprehensive risk assessment process before they can be used.
+The entire cell (i.e., the robot, the PowerPick Vacuum Gripper or any other gripper, and any other equipment used in the final application) must go through a comprehensive risk assessment process before they can be used.

+In order to make the palletizing cell collaborative, several aspects should be taken into consideration.
 All cells being different, it is important to perform a risk assessment and to enforce the required standards.
 Please note that the results of the risk assessment depend on the usage and application.